 Chinese New Year Lantern Festival celebrates on the 15th day of the Chinese New Year, and it marks the end of a sixteen-day long celebration.
 During the Lantern Festival, you may see children holding a paper-lantern walking around their neighborhoods.
 The lanterns symbolize letting go the past year and welcoming the new one.
 The traditional lantern is in red, which means to bring good fortune.

 Eating tangyuan (湯圓) is another essential custom of the Lantern Festival.
 These ball-shaped dumplings are made of glutinous rice flour and usually sweet.
 Tangyuan’s round shape symbolized wholeness and togetherness as a family.
 Therefore, eating tangyuan during the Lantern Festival is a way for Chinese people to express their best wishes for their family and their future lives.
 Last but not least, the Lantern Riddle Game, suitable for both children and adults.
 The riddle is attached to the lanterns, and whoever can solve the question will win a prize.

-Multicultural Family Celebrates Lantern Festival
+Celebrates Chinese Lantern Festival in Tainan, Taiwan

 I remember holding a small lantern walking around my old neighborhood with my brother and other kids growing up in Taiwan.
 As we get older, most adults stop celebrating the Lantern Festival as it held on the last day of the Chinese New Year, and most of the working holiday ends by the end of the first week.